panther-labs/panther/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe alternatives you have considered

 A clear and concise description of any alternative solutions or features you have considered.

-### Describe the ideal solution

-A clear and concise description of what you want to happen.

 ### References